-In this paper, we propose a novel posterior summarization method designed to approximate overparametric and non-parametric Bayesian models for denisty and cluster estimation.
-The primary objective of our approach is to preserve interpretability while maintaining model fit.
+In this paper, we proposed a novel posterior summarization method designed to approximate overparametrized and nonparametric Bayesian models.
+The primary objective of our approach is to preserve interpretability while maintaining model accuracy.
 The procedure involves three main steps.
-First, the data are fitted using a overparameterized or nonparametric model.
-In the second step, a decision-theoretic framework is employed to project the posterior distribution to a FMM summary estimate, guided by a discrepancy function that quantifies the trade-off between accuracy to the original model and the parsimony of the summary.
-Finally, in the third step, the full posterior distribution of the original model is projected onto the summary, resulting in a posterior summary.
-The effectiveness of the proposed approach in generating interpretable density and cluster summaries from different Bayesian overparameterized and nonparametric models is demonstrated through a series of numerical simulations and applications.
+First, the data is fitted using overparameterized or nonparametric models.
+In the second step, a decision-theoretic framework is employed to project the posterior distribution to a finite mixture model summary estimate.
+We introduced a discrepancy function and plot to quantify the trade-off between accuracy and parsimony, guiding the selection of the summary that best approximates the original model.
+Finally, in the third step, the original posterior distribution is projected onto the summary estimate, yielding a lower-dimensional posterior summary equipped with uncertainty quantification.
+The effectiveness of the proposed approach in generating interpretable density and cluster summaries from various Bayesian overparameterized and nonparametric models was demonstrated through a series of numerical simulations and applications.

-Despite the effectiveness of our approach, several challenges remain.
-In our experiments, we observed that the effectiveness of our method can be affected by outliers in posterior predictive samples.
-To address this issue, robust Bayesian sampling techniques may be employed to mitigate the influence of such posterior predictive samples.
-Another bottleneck of our method is label switching from the posterior cluster summaries given the different cluster loss functions.
-Different methods have been proposed to address this problem and can be adopted for our method \citep{malsiner2016model}.
+Despite the promising results, several challenges remain.
+In our experiments, we observed that the effectiveness of our method can be compromised by unsual observations in the posterior predictive samples.
+To address this issue, robust Bayesian sampling techniques may be employed to mitigate the influence of such samples.
+Another bottleneck of our method is label switching from the posterior cluster summarie.
+Different methods have been proposed to approach this issue and can be adopted for our method \citep{fruhwirth2011dealing,malsiner2016model}.

-Several directions remain open for future research.
-One potential extension involves incorporating a penalty function on the locations of the summary loss function when using GMM summaries, as suggested by \citet{pan2007penalized}.
-Another important direction is the theoretical analysis of the proposed method, particularly concerning its convergence properties and robustness under varying prior specifications.
-Additionally, exploring alternative loss functions, as the recently intrduced expected misclassification rate loss \citep{adrian2025scenario}, and optimization methods, such as variational Bayes procedures \citep{murphy2012machine}, may improve computational efficiency and the quality of the approximations.
-Finally, further development could adapt the proposed procedure to methods that generate posterior summaries through predictive distributions as Martingale Posteriors \citep{fong2023martingale}.